shashankteli/AHB-TO-APB-/README.md

 ## Advanced System Bus(ASB)

 The AMBA ASB is for high-performance system modules.
 AMBA ASB is an alternative system bus suitable for use where the high-performance features of AHB are not required.
 ASB also supports the efficient connection of processors, on-chip memories and off-chip external memory interfaces with low-power peripheral macrocell functions.

+## Advanced Peripheral Bus(APB)

+The AMBA APB is for low-power peripherals.
+AMBA APB is optimized for minimal power consumption and reduced interface complexity to support peripheral functions.
+APB can be used in conjunction with either version of the system bus.

+The overall architecture looks like the following: